MiittchXD/Lean-TECHnique-Tech-Showcase/README.md

 # Lean-TECHnique-Tech-Showcase
-This repository is for storing my tech showcase for my Lean TECHniques application.
+This repository is for storing Mitchell Bartoszyk's tech showcase for the Lean TECHniques Senior Embedded Software Enginer position.

 # PYTHON AND DEPENDENCY VERSIONS
 The following Python and library versions were used: